 "I started a 38,000 mile trip by air to Cape Town, South Africa and return.
-Under my seat was the convenient, brown flight bag. and return.
-Under my seat was the convenient, brown light bag.
+Under my seat was the convenient, brown flight bag.
 For seven weeks I was on and off planes, in and out of taxis and buses in London, New York, Zurich, and Cairo.
 Then on to Kenya, Uganda and Rhodesia.
 Then on to Johannesburg, Athens, Frankfurt, Zurich, and New York and home.
 This bag shows little if any wear.
-I would now like to send one to a friend in Johannesburg."
+I would now like to send one to a friend in Johannesburg,"